-Mora is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mora is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Mora who work in healthcare (13.24%), sales jobs (12.61%), and food service (9.90%).
+Unlike some cities, Mora isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mora are a mix of both white- and blue-collar jobs.
+Overall, Mora is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Mora who work in sales jobs (14.84%), healthcare (13.36%), and personal care services (8.98%).

-The percentage of adults in Mora who are college-educated is close to the national average for all communities of 21.84%: 18.33% of the adults in Mora have a bachelor's degree or advanced degree.
+In terms of college education, Mora is nearly on par with the US average for all cities of 21.84%: 17.44% of adults 25 and older in Mora have a bachelor's degree or advanced degree.

 The most common language spoken in Mora is English.
-Other important languages spoken here include German and Hindi.
+Other important languages spoken here include German and Scandinavian languages.